Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

 ---
 <h1 style="font-size: 1.5em;">3.
-Accountability and Your Response to Expectations:</h1>
+Knowing Your Response to Expectations:</h1>

 👉 [The 'Four Tendencies Framework'](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/) - ⏱️~10 mins

 <img src="/figuring-life-out-p1/four-tendencies.jpeg"
     style="width: 50%;
     display: block;
-    border: 1px solid grey;"
+    border: 1px solid lightgrey;"
-    alt="How to Pick a Career (That Actually Fits You)">
+    alt="The 'Four Tendencies Framework'">
 </img>

-The 'Four Tendencies Framework' splits people into four categories based on how they respond to expectations.
+The 'Four Tendencies Framework' splits people into four categories based on how they respond to internal and external expectations.

-The tendencies are based on how you response to internal and external expectations:

 - Upholders: both internal and external
 - Questioners: internal only